kubernetes/minikube/UPDATE_KUBERNETES.md

 As a final part of updating kubernetes, a new version of localkube should be uploaded to GCS so that users can select this version of kubernetes/localkube in later minikube/localkube builds.
 For instructions on how to do this, see [LOCALKUBE_RELEASING.md](https://github.com/kubernetes/minikube/blob/master/LOCALKUBE_RELEASING.md)

+#### Note on bugfix from Kubernetes

+In case that specific bugfix patches have been applied to the k8s vendor tree, the patches could be at some point overwritten by next Kubernetes updates.
+So contributors should check if the vendor tree still contains the bugfixes even after having updated the vendor tree.